-Eight of the 26 PhD-students are so-called collaborative doctoral students (industrial doctoral students).
+About 20 of the doctoral students are so-called collaborative doctoral students (industrial doctoral students).
 This means they are funded by a company or organization.
-Almost all collaborative doctoral students carry out their research work in the premises of the University of Borås.
-Six of the eight collaborative students are financed by a foreign company and the PhD-students are in Sweden on student visas.
-Due to several different circumstances the number of these type of PhD-students has decreased during the last year and we estimate that the number will continue to decrease.
+Almost all our collaborative doctoral students carry out their research work in the premises of the University of Borås.